-- 52. Fees and expenses raise important investor protection issues for Regulators.
-The jurisdictions of SC-5 members regulate disclosure of fees and expenses in several ways.
+- 52. Fees and expenses raise important investor protection issues for lower case regulators.
+The jurisdictions of SC5 members regulate disclosure of fees and expenses in several ways.
 This Report suggests some best practice standards that emerge from a consideration of practices in various jurisdictions. - 53.
-The Technical Committee welcomes comments on the suggested best practice standards presented in this Report.
-Observations on whether the standards outlined above are correct and sufficient would be particularly helpful. - 54.
-All interested parties are requested to comment by May 30, 2004.
-Comments in English are invited by post, fax or e-mail, addressed as follows:
+The Technical Committee welcomed comments on the suggested best practice standards presented in this Report.
+Observations on whether the standards outlined above are correct and sufficient would be particularly helpful.